xem/3DShomebrew/README.md

 - Open a CLI (command line interface).
 If you're on Windows, press Shift + right click on the template folder and choose "Open a CLI here".
 - type ````make```` and press enter.
 - After a few seconds, the process finishes and you can find a build folder (you can ignore it) and two new files .3dsx and .smdh.
 You can copy them to your SD card to test the homebrew on real hardware.
 - You can rebuild those files at any time after editing your source code.
+You'll need to run ````make clean```` before rebuilding your project.

-You can try to build all ctrulib examples and run them on your 3DS.
+You can now try to build all ctrulib examples (or other open source homebrew projects) and run them on your 3DS.

-If you are getting the "python: command not found" error, the make sure you've added python to your PATH.<br>
-You can verify this by right-clicking 'This PC' in the windows explorer sidebar, and selecting 'Properties'.<br>
-Then click 'Advanced system settings' on the left in the window that shows up.<br>
-Click the button under the three sections, called 'Environment Variables...'.<br>
-Then 'Edit...' the PATH variable and make sure that the path to the folder where you've installed Python to is in there.<br>
-For example: ````'...;C:\Python27;...'````.

 ###New project